By Will Thiel

 Artificial intelligence can be successfully employed to provide an intelligent, convenient and informed customer experience at any point along the customer journey.
 This will result in re-imagined customer experiences and end-to-end customer journeys that are integrated and more personal, so that they feel more natural to customers.

-In this post, I will lay out why artificial intelligence is a game changer in CX, take a look under the hood at how AI is applied to CX, and explore use cases for how leading edge companies are already reaping benefits from AI applications in customer experience.
+In this post, I will lay out why artificial intelligence is a game changer in CX, take a look under the hood at the role of AI in customer experience and explore use cases for how leading edge enterprises are already reaping benefits from AI applications in customer experience.

 Customer experience is a competitive driver of growth when successful and the greatest source of risk when failing.
 Data insights are one of the primary tools for CX enhancement.
 CX datasets are messy, however, and the customer behaviors are chaotic.
 The rules are undefined and the success criteria are ambiguous.
 CX is the nightmare dataset for an AI developer.